 In addition to being connected to arthritis, gum disease is always connected to problems like heart disease, diabetes, and even alzheimer’s disease.
 While there is no cause and effect relationship between gum disease and problems like heart disease and diabetes, we know that people with gum disease are a higher risk of these problems.

 Treat Gum Issues Here With Comfort

 If you have struggled with gum disease or gum sensitivity, you know that the problem can be uncomfortable and downright painful.
 The problem is that sometimes the treatment can also be comfortable.
 But the good news is that North Oaks Dental is using state-of-the-art procedures to give you a better brighter smile.
-There are two different forms of gum treatment in our office: the Chao Pinhole® Surgical Technique to treat gum disease and laser dentistry to treat gum disease.
+There are two different forms of gum treatment in our office: the Chao Pinhole® Surgical Technique (please note that Dr. Daboul is the only doctor in our practice certified to perform this technique) to treat gum disease and laser dentistry to treat gum disease.

 Important point: We don’t use scalpels or stitches for either of these procedures.

 The Chao technique is a new way to treat gums that have receded over time.
 Gums can recede because of gum infections or stress like grinding or clenching or even aggressive brushing.
 With the Chao Pinhole® Surgical Technique is simple and a great alternative to traditional gum grafting.
 We don’t need use scalpels or stitches.
 We make a small pinhole in the gums and then move the gums down over more of the teeth.
 Then, to keep the gums in place, we place collagen into the gums.
 The treatment is fast and the recovery is fast.

 If an infection is present, we’ll use a laser to literally evaporate the infection.
 The laser also allows the teeth and gums to naturally re-attach.
 The laser is painless, and our patients find that the recovery is head and shoulders faster than traditional gum surgery.